KiandaBPM/docs/content/docs/platform/rules/files/generate-excel-document.md

 - **File field** **(Template)** - used as a container to store the Excel template used to generate the workbook.
 - **File field** **(Generated Excel workbook)** - used as a container to store the generated Excel workbook.

-A Excel template that is used to generate the Excel workbook also needs to be **pre-created** using the **Kianda add-in for Excel**.
+An Excel template that is used to generate the Excel workbook also needs to be **pre-created** using the **Kianda add-in for Excel**.
 You can make each generated Excel workbook very **dynamic** by using the **smart tags** that Kianda add-in uses to **retrieve** information for your form fields and places the values into the Excel workbook when generating it.
 To learn more about how to install and use Kianda add-in in Excel, go to [Excel workbook add-in](/docs/platform/document-generation/excel-workbook-add-in/).

 ## How to get started